rabstolaf/bwsys/02_configuring-the-headnode.md

 ## 5. Configure Networking Interfaces

 > In this step, we will configure the networking interfaces on our machine.
-> One interface will receive DHCP from St. Olaf and the other (Internal Network) will be connected to our our cluster.
+> One interface will receive DHCP from St. Olaf and the other (Internal Network) will be connected to our cluster.
 > We will do this using `netplan`.
 > [This document](https://www.howtoforge.com/linux-basics-set-a-static-ip-on-ubuntu) explains how to do this.
 > Google networking terms and concepts you are unfamiliar with.